 I am a member of the editorial panels for Romance Revolution and Reform, the Thomas Hardy Journal and the Hardy Society Journal and act as external examiner for the University of Worcester.

 Trish Ferguson, Thomas Hardy’s Legal Fictions.
-(Edinburgh: Edinburgh University Press, 2013).
+(Edinburgh University Press, 2013).

 - Kieran Dolin, Victorian Studies, 2016: 'a consistently engaging book, and one that will repay reading as a whole.'

 - William A. Davis, Hardy Review, 2015: ‘an important book’ that ‘shows us the early Hardy as other treatments of Hardy and the law have not.'

 - Roger Ebbatson, Victoriographies, 2014: 'in the overcrowded field of Hardy studies, it is good to welcome a book which sheds a genuinely new light on both the man and the work, and one which suggests fertile areas for further study.'

 - Phillip Mallett, Thomas Hardy Journal, 2014: 'Thomas Hardy’s Legal Fictions is a timely and valuable contribution to the field of law and literature studies, and to Hardy studies in particular.'

 - Richard Sylvia, Review 19, 2014: 'Ferguson offers many fine readings of [Hardy's] fiction while enlarging the cultural context that a reader might bring to the study of it.'

 Trish Ferguson, Ed.
 Victorian Time: Technologies, Standardizations, Catastrophes (Palgrave Macmillan, 2013).